-- Strong identity with domain, - Strong identity with social group under threat, - Sense of internal control over performance, - [possibly] "high stigma consciousness".
+- strong identification with domain, - strong identification with social group under threat, - sense of internal control over performance, - possibly "high stigma consciousness."

-This suggests that individuals in philosophy who identify as women (or as non-White), have a strong investment in philosophy, and also identify as agents responsible for their cognitive performance (as is encouraged by the norms of the profession (see previous section)), are highly susceptible to stereotype threat.
-In effect, their performance will be affected by awareness of the stereotypes at work in the context.
+This suggests that individuals in philosophy who identify as women (or as non-White), have a strong investment in philosophy, and also identify as agents responsible for their cognitive performance (as is encouraged by the norms of the profession), are highly susceptible to stereotype threat.